-If you’re like most people once you’re done carving pumpkins you throw away all the gooey insides.
+If you’re like most people once you’re done with pumpkin games and carving, you throw away all the gooey insides.
 But by doing that you’re throwing away perfectly good food!
 Believe it or not, you can actually have a no waste carved pumpkin.

 Every part, from roasting the seeds to using pumpkin for compost you can make sure none of it ends up in the trash.

 If you have backyard chickens, feed the leftover pumpkin to them.
 They’ll love it and pumpkin seeds have been shown to have some deworming properties!

 Give Out Organic Treats